All axion dark matter from supersymmetric models: Introduction

 It was emphasized in Ref. \cite{Lee:2010gv} that the hypothesized ${\mathbb Z}_n^R$ could generate the global $U(1)_{PQ}$ required by axions and also forbid any RPV terms in the superpotential.
 It also allows for a Majorana singlet neutrino superfield mass term (thus allowing for see-saw neutrinos) and it forbids dangerous dimension-5 operators that could destabilize the proton.

-In Ref. \cite{Baer:2018avn}, in a PQMSSM model which invoked two additional PQ fields $X$ and $Y$, the strongest of the discrete $R$-symmetries, ${\mathbb Z}_{24}^R$, was found to forbid superpotential terms up through $(1/m_P)^6$, thus allowing for a solution to the axion quality problem (see also Ref. \cite{Bhattiprolu:2021rrj}).
-Under SUSY breaking via a large trilinear soft term, then the $X$ and $Y$ fields developed vevs of order $\sim 10^{11}$ GeV, thus spontaneously breaking the global PQ symmetry and generating an axion decay constant $f_a\sim 10^{11}$ GeV, in the cosmologically favored sweet spot where the axion provides the bulk of the CDM relic density.
-The SUSY $\mu$ term was also generated with $\mu =\lambda_\mu f_A^2/m_P\sim m_{weak}$.
+In Ref. \cite{Baer:2018avn}, in a PQMSSM model which invoked two additional PQ fields $X$ and $Y$, the strongest of the discrete $R$-symmetries, ${\mathbb Z}_{24}^R$, was found to forbid superpotential terms up through $(1/m_P)^6$, thus allowing for a solution to the axion quality problem.\footnote{Ref. \cite{Bhattiprolu:2021rrj} emphasizes that for lower values of $f_a\sim 10^9$ GeV, then lower orders of $n\sim 8$ or 12 for $\mathbb{Z}_n^R$ may be sufficient to solve the axion quality problem.} Under SUSY breaking via a large trilinear soft term, then the $X$ and $Y$ fields developed vevs of order $\sim 10^{11}$ GeV, thus spontaneously breaking the global PQ symmetry and generating an axion decay constant $f_a\sim 10^{11}$ GeV, in the cosmologically favored sweet spot where the axion provides the bulk of the CDM relic density.
+The SUSY $\mu$ term was also generated with $\mu =\lambda_\mu f_a^2/m_P\sim m_{weak}$.

 We begin with the PQMSSM model of Ref. \cite{Baer:2018avn} (base model $B_{II}$ of \cite{Bhattiprolu:2021rrj}) with superpotential \bea W &=& f_u QH_u U^c+f_d QH_d D^c +f_\ell L H_d E^c+f_\nu L H_u N^c\\ &+& f X^3Y/m_P+\lambda_\mu X^2 H_u H_d/m_P+ M_N N^c N^c/2 \eea where generation indices are suppresssed.
 We focus on the PQ portion of the scalar potential where intermediate-scale field vevs for $X$ and $Y$ dominate over the EW-scale vevs that also develop via REWSB as usual.
 Then the $F$-term scalar potential is given by \be V_F= |3f \phi_X^2\phi_Y/m_P|^2+|f\phi_X^3/m_P|^2 \ee and is augmented by \be V_{soft}\ni m_X^2|\phi_X|^2+m_Y^2|\phi_Y|^2+(f A_f\phi_X^3\phi_Y/m_P+h.c.) \ee where the $\phi_{X,Y}$ are the scalar components of the $X$ and $Y$ PQ superfields.
 Minimization of the scalar potential yields vevs $v_X,\ v_Y\sim 10^{11}$ GeV thus breaking the $\mathbb{Z}_n^R$ and global $U(1)_{PQ}$ symmetries with axion decay constant $f_a=\sqrt{v_X^2+9v_Y^2}$ and $\mu =\lambda_\mu v_X^2/m_P$.
 For the special case of an assumed $\mathbb{Z}_{24}^R$ symmetry, then all non-renormalizable operators suppressed by powers of $(1/m_P)^6$ or less are forbidden thus solving the axion quality problem.